jangroth/aws-certification-notes/solutions-architect-professional.md

 * Create snapshot in AZ1
 * Use that to create volume in AZ2
 * Also could have *copied* snapshot into different region

-* TODO: Look into moving instances into different regions/AZs

 <a name="6_1_5"></a>
 ### [↖](#6_1)[↑](#6_1_4)[↓](#6_2) Encrypting root volumes